 Indonesia, on the contrary, argues that the 1969 vote -labelled the "Act of free choice" by the Indonesian government- was perfectly legal, and calls on other countries to recognize its sovereignty over West Papua.

-The ULMWP includes the National Parliament of West Papua (PNWP), the Federal Republic of West Papua (RFPB) and the National Coalition for Liberation (WPNCL), as well as the remnants of the Papuan Presidium Council (PDP).
+The ULMWP includes the West Papua National Parliament (WPNP), the Federal Republic of West Papua (Negara Republik Federal Papua Barat, NRFPB) and the National Coalition for Liberation (WPNCL), as well as the remnants of the Papuan Presidium Council (PDP).

 (Last update: October 2021.)